crowdagger/crowbook/guide/config.md

 * `title`: the title of the book.
 * `lang`: the language of the book.
 The unicode language code should be used, e.g. `en_GB` or `en`, `fr_FR`, ...
-* `cover`: path to an image file for the cover of the book (notdisplayed in all output formats).
+* `cover`: path to an image file for the cover of the book (not displayed in all output formats).

 There are also additional metadata: